blog details

 Emotional spending: Sometimes, we shop to boost our mood or deal with stress.
 That pair of shoes might give you a temporary high, but it won’t solve your problems in the long run.

 Social Pressure: We often need to keep up with our friends or the lifestyle we see on social media.
 Individuals feel compelled to keep up with their peers.
-This “keeping up with the Joneses” mentality often drives people to make purchases they cannot afford, leading to overspending.

 Example: A person might see their friends posting about luxury vacations or the latest gadgets, prompting them to make similar purchases to fit in despite their limited financial resources.